eunomatix/browsermon/docs/enterprise version.rst

 **Windows:**

+1. Download the latest release of Browsermon Private `releases page <https://github.com/eunomatix/browsermon-private/releases>`_ based on your system architecture and extract the files.

+2. Populate the ``browsermon.conf``file with the required parameters.

-To install, download the `browsermon.zip <https://github.com/eunomatix/browsermon-private/releases>`__ file, extract the file and open powershell as administrator where you extracted the file.Run the following command
+3. Open the Administrative PowerShell in the Browsermon Private directory and execute the following command to install:
    ``Set-ExecutionPolicy RemoteSigned -Force ; .\win_install.ps1``
+4. Verify the installation by checking the Browsermon service in the Windows service manager to ensure it is installed and functioning correctly.

+5. Configure your ``watchdog_ip`` and ``watchdog_port`` in the Browsermon Config file ``browsermon.conf`` to integrate Watchdog.

 **Linux:**

-Download the ``browsermon_linux-x64.zip`` extract it and run ``linux_install.sh`` as sudo
+1. Download the latest release of Browsermon Private from GitHub according to your architecture and extract the files.
+2. Populate the ``browsermon.conf`` file with the necessary parameters.
+3. Open the terminal in the Browsermon Private directory and run the following command:
+    ``sudo ./linux_install.sh``
+4. Run ``systemctl status browsermon`` to check the status of your service
+5. Configure your ``watchdog_ip`` and ``watchdog_port``in the Browsermon Config file ``browsermon.conf`` to integrate Watchdog

 **Watchdog installation**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Watchdog Server is supported on Linux only.
 To seamlessly integrate Watchdog into your system,
 follow these straightforward steps:

 1. Download the latest Watchdog release for  Linux
 2. Extract the downloaded zip file.
-3. Ensure the watchdog.conf file is passed as the arguments to the Watchdog.
-4. Populate your ``watchdog.conf`` file with the provided *BMKEY* and
+3. Populate your ``watchdog.conf`` file with the provided *BMKEY* and *AUTHCODE*.
-   *AUTHCODE*.
-Please see your license file to find the BMKEY and AUTHCODE for your company.
-   You can also drop email to support@browsermon.ai to get this information.
-5. Ready to roll!
+4. Ready to roll!
 Execute the binary using the following command:

 .. code:: bash

    ./Watchdog --config-path /path/to/watchdog.conf

-6. Watchdog to Controller communication is encrypted through SSL.
+5. Watchdog to Controller communication is encrypted through SSL.
 We shipped our own certificates with Watchdog.
-   To generate your own SSL certificates, modify the config in ``ssl_config.ini`` and run the
+To generate your own SSL certificates, modify the config in ``ssl_config.ini`` and run the following command.
-   following command.

 .. code:: bash

    ./Watchdog --config-path /path/to/watchdog.conf --generate-ssl

+For the latest releases, explore the Watchdog `releases page <https://github.com/eunomatix/watchdog/releases>`_.

 .. |image2| image:: https://browsermon.ai/wp-content/uploads/2024/01/pic.png